-The aim of using DM-Crypt with CAAM's tagged key is to suppress the mechanism of encrypting the master volume key with a key derived from a user-supplied passphrase.
+10.5.3.2 DM-Crypt with CAAM's tagged key

 DM-Crypt can also take advantages of tagged key to protect storage volumes from offline decryption.
 In addition, the volume could only be opened by the devices that have the same OTPMK burned in the fuses.
 For more details, see the Security Reference Manual for specific SoC.